jona-sassenhagen/statfail/vs.md

 And it is only this hypothesis, of the parameter having a precise value, that is under test, and any derived conclusions refer only to this value.
 This is how *p*-values reveal themselves as parameter estimation: the null hypothesis is that the parameter is (e.g.) 0, and a test may then inform us that, with some confidence, the parameter may be assumed to be not precisely that value.

-In our survey, in all the not rejected H~0~’s, we have not found even one that was true.
+In our survey, in all the not rejected H~0~’s, we have not found even one that was true[conflation].
 We know that they are wrong, because the null hypothesis is that the parameter is exactly 0, and it never was in our survey.
 When the two populations under test are 40 word stimuli in group one, and 40 word stimuli in group two, and the mean word length is 4.1002 in group one and 4.1001 in group two, the null hypothesis is wrong, because H~0~: μ = 0, but μ = 0.0001.
 Yet, inferential tests very often will fail to reject H~0~ in such cases, because the sample size is too small.
 However, this is what would be called a type II error in the Neyman-Pearson framework: we fail to reject a wrong null.
 In contrast, if your stimuli happened to be two groups of computer-generated non-word lists that were selected to precisely share mean length, we would not bother to test them using an inference test.

+[^conflation]: They may be true if a more sophisticated, and completely irrelevant, null hypothesis regarding source distributions were to be assumed.

 A typical inference test, such as a *t*-test or an ANOVA, provides a *p*-value for the statement p(D|H~0~) so that

 >*p* is the probability of the data under the null.

 This means that *p* informs us how unlikely or weird[@Christensen:2005fp] the present sample parameter is for anybody who assumes the null to be true - for anybody who assumes that the population parameter is exactly that assumed by the null (e.g., 0).
-For repeated sampling from identical distributions, *p*-values will be uniformly distributed [@Murdoch:2008dc] - we expect unlikely events to occur, we just expect them to occur rarely (so that only 3% of samples should result in a *p*<.03 if the null hypothesis point estimate equals the center of the sampled distribution).
+For repeated sampling from identical distributions, *p*-values will be uniformly distributed [@Murdoch:2008dc] - we expect unlikely events to occur, we just expect them to occur rarely (so that only 3% of samples should result in a *p*<.03 if the null hypothesis point value equals the center of the sampled distribution).
 Generally, from a low *p*, we then proceed to say that the null hypothesis can be considered unlikely with some confidence.
 This test is of course very coarse.
 It informs us only about the confidence with which we may assume the parameter to be not exactly zero.
 It does not tell us how far from zero it is, or even what exactly this difference might be.
 Compare the *p*-value resulting from the test of word length differences, and the simple mean of the differences from two stimulus lists.
-The *p* value, at its most informative, tells us how surprising it would be for the population parameter to be 0.
+The *p* value, at its most informative, tells us with how much confidence we may reject the population parameter (e.g. mean) 0.
 The mean itself tells us, since we have measured the whole population, exactly what the population parameter is!

-The Neyman-Pearson approach introduces the option of rejecting and accepting hypotheses, the alternative hypothesis H~1~, the long-run boundary for incorrectly rejecting H~0~, α, the long-run boundary for incorrectly rejecting H~1~, β, and resulting concepts such as type I and II errors, statistical power (1-β) and a fixed significance level (α).
+The *Neyman-Pearson* approach introduces the option of rejecting and accepting hypotheses, the alternative hypothesis H~1~, the long-run boundary for incorrectly rejecting H~0~, α, the long-run boundary for incorrectly rejecting H~1~, β, and resulting concepts such as type I and II errors, statistical power (1-β) and a fixed significance level (α).
 For the Neyman-Pearson approach, the goal is to optimise long-term error rates; it provides decision criteria for repeated experiments, such as in quality control.
 In the NP approach, H~0~ is rejected and H~1~ accepted if our test result suffices for our α; if not, we accept H~0~.